Ja'Wuan James: 2014

-The Miami Dolphins selected James in the first round (19th overall) of the 2014 NFL Draft.
+The Miami Dolphins selected James in the first round (19th overall) of the 2014 NFL draft.
 He was the fourth offensive linemen selected in 2014.
 James was the highest selected Tennessee Volunteers offensive lineman since Charles McRae and Antone Davis in 1991.
 On June 19, 2014, the Dolphins signed James to a fully guaranteed four-year, $8.42 million contract that includes a signing bonus of $4.44 million.
 James entered training camp slated as the starting right tackle with newly acquired free agent Branden Albert starting on the blindside.
 Head coach Joe Philbin named James the official starting right tackle to begin the regular season.

-He made his first career start and professional regular season debut in the Miami Dolphins' season-opening 33–20 victory over the New England Patriots.
+He made his first career start and professional regular season debut in the Dolphins' season-opening 33–20 victory over the New England Patriots.
 In the first four games, James yielded only one sack and ranked as the tenth best run blocker and 20th best offensive tackles overall among the 67 offensive tackles that qualified.
 He was considered an improvement over former starting right tackles Tyson Clabo and Jonathan Martin.
-In Week 10, he was moved to left tackle after starter Branden Albert was placed on injured/reserve for the remainder of the season after suffering a knee injury.
+In Week 10, he was moved to left tackle after starter Albert was placed on injured reserve for the remainder of the season after suffering a knee injury.
 He started 16 games for the Dolphins in 2014.
-James played poorly in the last eight games and received an overall grade of -28.4 from Pro Football Focus.
-He received a grade of +0.3 in run blocking.
+He was named to the PFWA All-Rookie Team.

 2015

 James returned to the starting right tackle position to start training camp and remained the starter to begin the regular season.
 He started the first seven games of the 2015 season before suffering a toe injury and being placed on injured reserve for the rest of the season.
-Head coach Joe Philbin was fired after Week 4.
-Tight end coach Dan Campbell was named interim head coach for the rest of the season as James finished with only seven starts and was ranked the 33rd best offensive tackle by Pro Football Focus.
-Pro Football Focus graded him at 70 overall, 79 at pass blocking, and 35 at run blocking.
+James finished with seven starts on the 2015 season.